 This analysis is based on published data for all three countries, augmented by personal communications from the Office for National Statistics (ONS) in the UK and Statistics Netherlands.
 We first compare per capita Health and Social Care Expenditure in 2017 reported under HCE and HCRE for the Netherlands, the UK and Ireland in OECD Health Statistics 2019 (Table 5.8).
 While HCE equals HCE plus HCRE for Ireland because Ireland makes no SHA returns under HCRE categories, 36 these measures differ for the Netherlands and the UK.
 For the Netherlands, HCE accounts for only 88 per cent of HCE and HCRE combined with LTC (Social) comprising 11 per cent of the combined total.
-For the UK, HCE comprises 95 per cent of HCE plus HCRE combined with LTC (Social) accounting for 5 per cent of the combined total.
-The LTC (Social) expenditure, which is excluded from HCE accounting, comprises 1.3 per cent of GDP in the Netherlands and 0.5 per cent of GDP in the UK.
+For the UK, HCE comprises 95 per cent of HCE plus HCRE for LTC (Social) expenditure, which is excluded from HCE accounting, comprises 1.3 per cent of GDP in the Netherlands and 0.5 per cent of GDP in the UK.
 In contrast, the €1.9 billion Disability Services programme, €1.7 billion Services for Older People programme and €918 million in DEASP payments to carers, which are accounted for under HCE, comprised 2.4 per cent of Irish GNI in 2017.

-The CSO, HSE and Department of Health are currently working on deriving estimates of LTC (Social) or HCR.1 (personal communications from CSO, 13 July 2020 and HSE, 4 August 2020).
+36 The CSO, HSE and Department of Health are currently working on deriving estimates of LTC (Social) or HCR.1 (personal communications from CSO, 13 July 2020 and HSE, 4 August 2020).